axelvaldez/radical-companies/_posts/small-bites/2023-02-05-how-to-create-a-radical-start-up.markdown

    </tr>
    <tr>
     <th>Mission<br><span class="_alignquestions">what?<br>when?<br>how?</span></th>
-    <td>What are doing, when, and How?
+    <td>What are doing, when, and how?
 For example, <span class="_quotespan">We already have a partner farm that will harvest by end the of April.
 We mean to sign up the first 100 customers by the end of March.</span></td>
    </tr>
   </table>
  </div>